ashleysally00/McDonaldsData/README.md

 I got the data free from the following site: https://data-m8.com/products/list-of-all-mcdonalds-locations-in-the-us-csv-and-json
+* not sure what happened, but it looks like it is no longer free, sry

 I wanted to learn to clean the data and visualize it.
 ChatGPT suggested I use folium and geoPandas: